eProsima/Fast-DDS-docs/docs/advanced.rst

 Additional Quality of Service options
 *************************************

-As a user, you can implement your own quality of service (QoS) restrictions in your application. *eProsima Fast RTPS* comes bundled with a set of examples of how to implement common client-wise QoS settings:
+As a user, you can implement your own quality of service (QoS) restrictions in your application. *eProsima Fast DDS* comes bundled with a set of examples of how to implement common client-wise QoS settings:

 * Ownership Strength: When multiple data sources come online, filter duplicates by focusing on the higher priority